Early Lessons in Design Leadership

 Reflection

 This project changed how I thought about design collaboration.
-Building a process where teams could move from fragmented, isolated decisions to real-time shared visibility, working out concepts and direction together before finalizing, made it clear that the process matters as much as the output.
+Building a process where teams could move from disconnected, individual decisions to real-time shared visibility, working out concepts and direction together before finalizing, made it clear that the process matters as much as the output.
 When teams can see, respond to, and align around work early, the final design is almost always better for it.

 Up Next: